Canop/resc/README.md

 This scheme ensures several workers can safely work on the same queue.

+You often want the queues to be free of duplicates.
+You may still want to queue tasks while they are being processed (for example you may want a recomputation because some new info arrived).

+If you want deduplicating of a task queue, you declare a task set in the configuration and the worker, just after having picked the task from the queue and before executing it, remove it from the set too.

 Java, Go, Rust and node.js implementations of workers are provided in the examples directory.
+They all show how to use (or not) the deduplicating queue.

 # Introductory Example